typemiguel/WalnutiQ/README.md

 7. Right click your folder `WalnutiQ` `=>` Run As `=>` JUnit Test `=>` ALL TESTS PASS!

-## Setup in Linux/Mac/Windows with IntelliJ
+## Install in Linux/Mac/Windows with IntelliJ
 1. [Install IntelliJ IDEA 13.1 FREE Community Edition](http://www.jetbrains.com/idea/download/)
    or use any other version of IntelliJ if you already have it installed.